Free my husband, pleads wife of UK academic jailed in UAE

-LONDON (Reuters) - The wife of a British academic who was jailed by a UAE court on spying charges called on the Emirati authorities on Thursday to review his life sentence and free her husband.
+LONDON (Reuters) - The wife of a British academic who was jailed by a UAE court on spying charges called on the Emirati authorities on Thursday to review her husband’s life sentence and set him free.

-Matthew Hedges was sentenced to life in prison on charges of spying for the British government on Wednesday in a move described as deeply disappointing by Prime Minister Theresa May.
+Matthew Hedges, 31, was sentenced to life in prison on charges of spying for the British government on Wednesday in a move described as deeply disappointing by Prime Minister Theresa May.

-“Matt is innocent,” Hedges’ wife, Daniela Tejada, told Reuters.
+“Matt is innocent,” Hedges’ wife Daniela Tejada told Reuters.
 “Handing a life sentence to an innocent researcher who held the UAE in high regard speaks volumes about their lack of tolerance and respect for human life.”

 “They must review their sentence and release my husband who has already had more than six months taken away from us,” Tejada said.

+She later met Foreign Secretary Jeremy Hunt and told reporters afterwards: “He has assured me that he and his team are doing everything in their power to get Matt free and return him home to me.”

-“Matthew Hedges has been treated fairly and according to the constitution of the UAE,” a statement from the Gulf state’s foreign ministry said.
+The UAE foreign ministry said in a statement that Hedges “has been treated fairly and according to the constitution of the UAE.”

-The ministry denied reports that Hedges was not provided with translators, saying “it is not true that he was asked to sign documents he did not understand.”
+The ministry also denied reports that Hedges was not provided with translators, saying “it is not true that he was asked to sign documents he did not understand.”

-The 31-year-old doctoral student at Durham University has been held since May 5, when he was arrested at Dubai International Airport after a two-week research visit.
+The doctoral student at Durham University has been held since May 5, when he was arrested at Dubai International Airport after a two-week research visit.

 The evidence presented against him consisted of notes from his dissertation research, his family said.